3DSX/music-bot/README.md

 # music-bot
-Welcome to some internal db.
+Welcome to some internal files